|

 Personal comments

-As with ISO/IEC 27006-1, the certification process involves auditing the management system (specifically) for conformity with ISO/IEC 27701.
+In the same manner as ISO/IEC 27006-1 specifies requirements for certification of an ISMS against ISO/IEC 27001, the PIMS certification process involves auditing the management system (specifically) for conformity to the mandatory requirements in ISO/IEC 27701.
 Certification auditors have only a passing interest in the actual privacy arrangements that are being managed by the management system, doing sufficient checks to confirm that the PIMS is operational.
-It is presumed that any organisation with a PIMS that conforms to the standard probably does in fact have suitable privacy controls in place, thanks to the operation of said PIMS.
-More subtly, the standard does not demand particular, detailed privacy arrangements that may be inappropriate or insufficient if implemented in practice, and hopefully reduces the possibility of assertive certification auditors seeking to second-guess or override informed management decisions about how the organisation is addressing its privacy risks.
-The auditors’ job is simply to provide assurance by assessing conformity with the mandatory requirements of the standard.
+It is presumed that any organisation with a PIMS that conforms to the standard probably does in fact have suitable privacy controls in place, and will ensure they remain appropriate and functional due to the operation of said PIMS.
+More subtly, the standard does not demand particular, detailed privacy arrangements or controls that may be inappropriate or insufficient if implemented in some situations, and hopefully reduces the possibility of assertive certification auditors seeking to second-guess or override informed management decisions about how the organisation is addressing its privacy risks.
+The auditors’ job is simply to provide assurance by assessing conformity of the management system with the mandatory requirements of ISO/IEC 27701.